jfjlaros/simpleRPC/README.rst

 Further reading
 ---------------

-Please read :doc:`usage` for more information about exporting normal functions, class member functions and documentation conventions.
+Please read section :doc:`usage` for more information about exporting normal functions, class member functions and documentation conventions.

 If you want to create your own host library implementation for other